Server Pipelines

 -

-The CHTC has an extensive set of execute nodes.
-To establish priority access for certain pipelines, our lab has secured a prioritized node that can be accessed on-demand using a designated flag.
+Execute (Compute) nodes: The CHTC has an extensive set of execute nodes.
+Our lab has a prioritized node that can be accessed on-demand using a designated flag.

 - Typical nodes: 20 cores, 128 GB RAM